Blogs

 Be the first person to like this.

-APIsec Endpoints will get only discovered when all the below conditions are met In the API response, http status code should be between 2xx and 3xx If the Response body or Content-length of API response is <10000 bytes.
+APIsec Endpoints will get only discovered when all the below conditions are met In the API response, http status code should be between 2xx and 3xx.
+If http status code contains 1xx, 4xx or 5xx, then APIsec endpoints will not be discovered.
+If the Response body or Content-length of API response is <10000 bytes.
 Currently this is hard coded limit and cant be changed If Content-type indicates that response is an API response.
 Content-type for valid API response would be application/json, application/xml When all the above 3 conditions are matched, only then the API endpoints will be discovered.
-If API call satisfy all the above 3 criteria and still API call is not getting discovered, Kindly open a support case with Imperva Support ...
+If API call satisfy all the above 3 criteria and ...

 0 comments